tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

         -   One storage account

-        -   Three virtual networks
+        -   Three virtual network (dbVNet, webVnet, mainVnet)

         -   Three network security groups

         -   Three virtual machines (db-1, web-1, paw-1)

             -   IIS is installed on web-1 via a DSC script from the GitHub repository

-        -   One SQL Azure Server
+        -   One SQL Azure Server with sample database

         -   One Azure Key Vault